oracle-livelabs/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

 After you log in successfully, you're brought to the GoldenGate deployment console home page.
 Here, you can access the GoldenGate Administration, Performance Metrics, Distribution, and Receiver Services, as well as add Extracts and Replicats for your data replication tasks.

-3. Open the OCI GoldenGate deployment console navigation menu (hamburger icon) and then click **DB Connections**.
+3. In the OCI GoldenGate deployment console navigation menu select **DB Connections**.

     ![Click Configuration in the OCI GoldenGate deployment console navigation menu](./images/04-02-configuration.png " ")